sveinbjornt/Platypus/README.md

 ### Some notes on the code

-The Platypus source code is in a somewhat sorry state.
-It's very old software, dating back to the early days of Mac OS X.  It was originally written in C using the Carbon APIs, but later transitioned to Cocoa during the time I was learning to use Objective-C and the Cocoa
+Platypus is very old software, dating back to the early days of Mac OS X.  It was originally written in C using the Carbon APIs, but later transitioned to Cocoa during the time I was learning to use Objective-C and the Cocoa